Marketcircle/AXElements/docs/Inspecting.markdown

 ## Attributes

-Each item in the tree has attributes; buttons have a title, silders have a value, etc..
+Each item in the tree has attributes; buttons have a title, sliders have a value, etc..
 Attributes often include pointers to the parent of the element and, if applicable, a pointer to an array of children;
 this is how you navigate through the UI tree.